About Pit Barrel® Cooker Co.

 Glanville serving with the 1st Battalion, 5th Marine Regiment in Iraq as a Navy Corpsman.
 May, 2003

-In 2003, Pit Barrel® founder Noah Glanville served as a Navy corpsman attached to a Marine Corp unit in Iraq.
+In 2003, Pit Barrel® founder Noah Glanville served as a Navy Corpsman attached to a Marine Corps unit in Iraq.
 Upon their return, he and his unit were welcomed home by a group of veterans who hosted a barbecue in their honor.
 “Older veterans greeted us with a barbecue.
 I remember the smell of the charcoal, hot dogs and hamburgers,” Glanville says.
 “It’s a good, familiar smell, and I knew that I was finally home.”

 Subsequently, Noah would return to Iraq and Afghanistan as a private security contractor.